davorb/dIRCbot/README.markdown

   - XMPPPW

+  - XMPPRECEIVER The account to send the messages to

-  - (optional) XMPPTRUSTEDSENDER Ignores messages from this sender and allows you to send certain commands.
+  - (optional) XMPPTRUSTEDSENDER Ignores messages from this senders who's name starts with this and allows you to send certain commands.
+If the sender is set to "A" then both "Ab" and "Ac" will fall under this category.

 Please note
 -----------